-A groundwater model for the Edwards-Trinity (Plateau) Aquifer that also includes the Hill Country portion of the Trinity Aquifer was run for this analysis.
-Water budgets for selected years of the transient model period were extracted using ZONEBUDGET Version 3.01 (Harbaugh, 2009) and the average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net inter-aquifer flow for the portions of the aquifers located within the district are summarized in this report.
+In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers was run for this analysis.
+The groundwater availability model for the Hill Country portion of the Trinity Aquifer was considered but not used because it does not include parts of northern Blanco County.
+Water budgets within Blanco-Pedernales Groundwater Conservation District for 1981 through 1999 were extracted using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
+The average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net inter-aquifer flow (upper), and net inter-aquifer flow (lower)-where applicable-for the portions of the aquifers located within the district are summarized in this report.